mariaprat/BicingBot/README.md

 ```
 You shouldn't have any problemes using `pip` because it comes together with
 the latest Python versions.
 If some error occurs, just upgrade your `pip`
-version or install `pip` by following this
+version or install `pip` by using this
 [link](https://pip.pypa.io/en/stable/installing/).

 ## Features